gromo.modules.growing_module.GrowingModule#

 Parameters:

-• output_extension_init (str) – Initialization method for the output extension.
-Must be one of the keys in known_inits (“copy_uniform”, “kaiming”, “zeros”), default “copy_uniform”.
+• output_extension_init (str) – Initialisation method for the output extension.
+Must be one of the keys in known_inits ("copy_uniform", "kaiming", "zeros"), default "copy_uniform".

-• input_extension_init (str) – Initialization method for the input extension.
-Must be one of the keys in known_inits (“copy_uniform”, “kaiming”, “zeros”), default “copy_uniform”.
+• input_extension_init (str) – Initialisation method for the input extension.
+Must be one of the keys in known_inits ("copy_uniform", "kaiming", "zeros"), default "copy_uniform".

 Notes